imiric/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 ##### Additional features

-The k6 Go-JS bridge has a few features we should mention:
+The k6 Go-JS bridge has a few features we should highlight:

 - Go method names will be converted from Pascal case to Camel case when accessed in JS, as in the example above: `IsGreater` becomes `isGreater`.